London Buses route 38: History

-Following the opening of the first section of the Victoria line between Walthamstow Central and Highbury & Islington; on 7 September 1968 a large scale re-organisation of London Buses took place.
+Following the opening of the first section of the Victoria line between Walthamstow Central and Highbury & Islington, on 7 September 1968 a large scale re-organisation of London Buses took place.
 Route 38A was withdrawn, being replaced by three new routes; Red Arrow route 505 between Victoria and Piccadilly Circus, route 48 between Dalston and Whipps Cross and route 20 between Leyton and Loughton.
 Between Dalston and Hackney route 38A was also replaced by a re-routed 38, which was cut back from Chingford to Walthamstow Garage, being replaced by route 69 over this section.

 On 25 October 1969 route 38 was further cut back to terminate at Leyton Green, being replaced on the Walthamstow section by the newly introduced route 55.
 The Sunday service was converted to one-person operation on 6 June 1987.
-When London Buses was divided into 11 subsidiaries operation of route 38 was taken over by London Forest.
+When London Buses was divided into 11 subsidiaries, the operation of route 38 was taken over by London Forest.
 London Forest was wound up in 1991; the route then became a joint operation between Leaside Buses and East London, before being transferred to Leaside Buses.

 On 29 Oct 2005, route 38 was converted to one man operation with the AEC Routemasters replaced by 46 Mercedes-Benz O530G articulated buses.
 Double deck buses were introduced on 14 November 2009 as part of the Mayor of London's policy to withdraw articulated buses from London.
 The frequency of the route was increased to every 2–3 minutes.

-Eight prototype New Routemasters were introduced in February 2012 Full conversion to New Routemasters occurred on 10 May 2014.
+Eight prototype New Routemasters were introduced in February 2012.
+Full conversion to New Routemasters occurred on 10 May 2014.
 On 12 November 2016, Arriva London commenced a further contract.

 In 2015/16 it was the seventh busiest TfL bus service, with 12.3 million passengers.

 In 2021, the maximum frequency of the route was reduced from 15 buses per hour to 12.

+Between 28 November 2025 and 23 January 2026, Transport for London proposed for route 38 to be cut back to Holborn from Victoria bus station and to have its Saturday frequency reduced from every six minutes to every ten minutes.